11 new Brisbane bars to visit this silly season

 Alfred & Constance

-A visit to Alfred & Constance is like coming home to your wacky aunt’s, if your aunty had a penchant for astro turf and pina coladas.
+A visit to Alfred & Constance is like coming home to your wacky aunt’s if your aunt had a penchant for AstroTurf and pina coladas.

 Sixes and Sevens

-Keeping the at-home feeling, Sixes and Sevens is the newest kid on the block in the James St neighborhood, occupying a heritage-listed cottage once used for pop-up sales.
+Keeping the at-home feeling, Sixes and Sevens is the newest kid on the block in the James St neighbourhood, occupying a heritage-listed cottage once used for pop-up sales.